ROCm/hipCUB/docs/index.rst

 using CUB library to the `HIP <https://github.com/ROCm-Developer-Tools/HIP>`_ layer and to run them on AMD hardware.
 To learn more, see :ref:`what-is-hipcub`

-You can access rocRAND code on our `GitHub repository <https://github.com/ROCm/hipCUB>`_.
+You can access hipCUB code on our `GitHub repository <https://github.com/ROCm/hipCUB>`_.

 The documentation is structured as follows: